 DOOR #1 BE BROKE

 I’ve said it before and I’ll say it again, being born poor is not your fault, living poor IS your fault.
-I was not born with a silver spoon in my mouth.
-I have worked hard my whole life to create wealth and success for myself, my family, and my community.
+I was not born with a silver spoon in my mouth and I have worked hard my whole life to create wealth and success for myself, my family, and my community.
 I do not ever blame someone or fault them for being poor.
 But I do not tolerate people who continue to stay in the mindset that being poor is a permanent condition.